Dictionary Learning under Symmetries via Group Representations: Learning SO(3) Invariant Dictionaries

 \subsection{An alternating minimization scheme for learning a SO(3) invariant dictionary}

 In this subsection, we describe an alternative scheme based on alternating minimization for learning a SO(3) invariant dictionary, which we apply to a dataset comprising handwritten digits.
 Our motivation for developing an alternative scheme comes from computational considerations: The techniques developed in this paper specify a method for learning SO(3) invariant dictionaries by solving a SDP (as a sub-routine) whose number of variables grow on the order $O(N^3)$, where $N$ is the data dimension (note: in general, one would need about $O(\sqrt{N})$ Fourier coefficients to attain a data dimension of size $N$).
-Unfortunately, the degree $3$ dependency means that solving the SDP becomes exorbitant rather quickly, even more modestly-sized experiments.
+Unfortunately, the degree $3$ dependency means that solving the SDP becomes exorbitant rather quickly, even for more modestly-sized experiments.
 The goal of this subsection is to demonstrate a practical algorithm that is capable of learning SO(3) invariant dictionaries for data of moderately large size.

-\textbf{Coding.} The costliest aspect of our proposed dictionary learning procedure is the sparse coding step as in \eqref{eq:sparsecode}.
+\textbf{Alternating Minimization.} The costliest aspect of our proposed dictionary learning procedure is the sparse coding step as in \eqref{eq:sparsecode}.
 To circumvent the computational difficulties, we propose solving the following instance instead

 Here, $\hat{y}_\xi$ and $ \hat{\phi}_{j,\xi}$ are Fourier coefficients corresponding to the data and the dictionary respectively, while $D_j \in U(L^2(G))$ is an irreducible representation.
 In essence, \eqref{eq:so3_coding_onesparse} restricts the solution $\ell_j$ in \eqref{eq:sparsecode} to be the linear combination of a \emph{single} irreducible.
-In regular dictionary learning, what we do here is to seek a code that is exactly one-sparse.
-The main benefit of seeking to solve \eqref{eq:so3_coding_onesparse} is that the number of variables is reduced substantially: we only have four variables for every dictionary element.
-The price we pay, however, is that the resulting optimization instance in \eqref{eq:so3_coding_onesparse} is non-convex -- in general, we do not know how to solve \eqref{eq:so3_coding_onesparse} analytically.
+In terms of regular dictionary learning, we seek a code that is exactly one-sparse.
+The main benefit of the formulation in \eqref{eq:so3_coding_onesparse} is that the number of variables is reduced substantially: we only have four variables for every dictionary element.
+The price we pay, however, is that the optimization instance \eqref{eq:so3_coding_onesparse} is non-convex -- in general, we do not know how to solve \eqref{eq:so3_coding_onesparse} analytically.

 Our strategy for obtaining high quality solutions to \eqref{eq:so3_coding_onesparse} is a coordinate descent-based approach.
 Specifically, we minimize over the variables $\alpha,\beta,\gamma$, and $c$ separately while keeping all other variables fixed.
 We do so in a cyclic fashion and in that order.
 To minimize over the angles $\alpha$, $\beta$, $\gamma$, we perform a grid search, while the minimization over $c$ admits a closed form solution given by $c = \mathrm{tr}(Y(D \phi)^\dagger) / \| D \phi \|_F^2 $.
 We performed tests on our heuristic for solving \eqref{eq:so3_coding_onesparse}, and we found that the squared error loss seems to stagnate after about $5$ iterations.
 In our numerical implementations, we apply $5$ iterations across these variables.